|

 total 21 dyes

-Scenario #4 - reduces cost and time to complete
+Scenario #4 - using 3 colours reduces cost and time to complete (and can easily offer more colour variety as indicated)

-- have fewer colour choices (i.e 4 colours instead of 5)
+- have fewer colour choices per group (i.e 3 colours instead of 5)

 - everyone starts with yellow for best results